bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h3>First Order Logic in Artificial Intelligence</h3>
-First Order Logic (FOL) is use to represent knowledge and reason about the world.
-It allows for the expression of more complex statements involving objects, their properties and the relationships between them.
+<p>First Order Logic (FOL) is use to represent knowledge and reason about the world.
+It
+allows for the expression of more complex statements involving objects, their properties and the relationships between them.</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/artificial-intelligence/first-order-logic-in-artificial-intelligence/">